Nardics/dc-segregation-legacy/README.md

 However, the data began to reveal that there was another story to tell - of the above-mentioned geographies.

 The data categories were examined from a historical perspective, with the intent of exploring the legacy of 'redlining', to determine any discernable patterns as a result of the practice.

+# Where to map?
+The map will focus on Washington D.C., and examine the distribution patterns of several metrics at Census Tract level.

+# Why/When map?

 ### Sub-categories